yjie10/workspace-25/ds-algo/3_DS/3_2_HashTables/hashTables.md

 With limited memory and enough data, it's unavoidable there will be collision.

 When collision happens, it slows down **reading** and **writing**. // O(1) -> O(n)

+### Hash Tables vs Arrays

+Hash tables are great when you want ...

+- fast access to values (comparing to O(n) time for Arrays)
+- insertion is O(1), can assume no collision in most cases (no need to shift elements like in Arrays)

+Note there's no concept of order for Hash Tables, no guarantee elements are next to each other.